Pontoon Boat Camping: A Complete Guide

 Bringing a portable toilet is also a good idea.
 A fantastic alternative is the Partysaving New Travel Portable Toilet (available on Amazon).

-Of all, if you truly want to immerse yourself in nature, all you need is a trowel (and bury appropriately and sanitarily far away).
+If you truly want to immerse yourself in nature, all you need is a trowel (and bury it appropriately and sanitarily far away).
 Also, make sure you don’t leave anything non-biodegradable behind.

-There will be a disposal station at each campground where you may dispose of your trash, recyclables, and propane bottles.
+A disposal station at each campground will be where you may dispose of your trash, recyclables, and propane bottles.
 Never leave trash on your pontoon because it attracts creatures, especially at night.
-Instead, bring a couple trash bags with you to throw away any collected waste, and drop it in the bin or hang it on a tree at night.
-If you don’t have anywhere to dispose your trash, carry it out with you as you leave.
+Instead, bring some trash bags to throw away any collected waste and drop it in the bin or hang it on a tree at night.
+If you don’t have anywhere to dispose of your trash, carry it out as you leave.

 Finally, consider cleanup.
-Some folks bring paper plates that they can throw away once they’ve used them.
-I prefer to bring a set of Fozzils foldable bowls (available on Amazon) with me because they pack flat and save room.
-With a cheap kitchen scrape and dish soap, they clean up easily as well.
+Some folks bring paper plates they can throw away once they’ve used them.
+I prefer to get a set of Fozzils foldable bowls (available on Amazon) with me because they pack flat and save room.
+With a cheap kitchen scrape and dish soap, they clean up quickly as well.

 Warmth